top of page

 In the beginning

 My dad started paying me for the work I was doing, mainly because the brokers thought it was criminal that I worked so hard and wasn't getting paid.
 "Bobby, what are you teaching the kid if he works hard and doesn't get paid"?
-One payday I asked dad if he could pay me in the morning instead of at the end of the day.
-Dad looked at me kind of surprised and asked why.
-"I want to invest my pay in the stock market so I need the money before the market closes".
-Of course I didn't know anything about opening accounts and being of legal age and all that, but dad decided this would be a good thing to do.
-So we got to the office and he paid me for the week and I turned to leave his office.
+One payday, I asked Dad if he could pay me in the morning instead of at the end of the day.
+Dad looked at me, kind of surprised, and asked why.
+"I want to invest my pay in the stock market, so I need the money before the market closes".
+Of course, I didn't know anything about opening accounts and being of legal age and all that, but Dad decided this would be a good thing to do.
+So he paid me for the week, and I turned to leave his office.
 "Hey, wait a minute, I thought you wanted to invest your money in the stock market?"
 "I do, but I need to go see my broker first".
-My dad was shocked, but in true form he went with the flow.
+My dad was shocked, but in true form, he went with the flow.
 "Whose your broker?"
-I knew I didn't have much money and I knew that one of the kings of penny stocks was just down the hall, Mr. Sol Lasher, and I also knew that my dad didn't know anything about penny stock investing; mainly because I had heard Mr. Lasher say so on a number of occasions.
+I knew I didn't have much money, and I knew that one of the kings of penny stocks was just down the hall, Mr. Sol Lasher, and I also knew that my dad didn't know anything about penny stock investing; mainly because I had heard Mr. Lasher say so on several occasions.
 I also went to Mr. Lazzar, a broker in the office that my dad respected a lot.
 I talked to Mr. Lazzar at length about investing and asked him for a recommendation.
 He declined to help me himself but recommended Mr. Lasher.
-After explaining my decision to dad I went to my brokers office and asked him if he would help me invest.
-He agreed, said he would work out the details with my dad and said, "come back in an hour, I'll have some ideas for you".
-Mr. Lasher laid out the sheets for three companies.
-He explained what each one did and that all three were good investments, all I had to do was pick one.
-I thought hard and chose Sea Containers.
-Mr. Lasher said, "Good choice, best of the bunch,but tell me, why Sea Containers?"
+After explaining my decision to my dad, I went to Mr. Lasher's office and asked him to help me invest.
+He agreed, said he would work out the details with my dad, and said, "Come back in an hour, I'll have some ideas for you".
+Mr. Lasher laid out the S&P sheets for three companies.
+He told me to read the sheets and pick one.
+After some difficult reading for someone not yet 13, I chose a company called Sea Containers.
+Mr. Lasher said, "Good choice, best of the bunch, but tell me, why Sea Containers?"
 I told him that I had seen those big containers on ships, trains and trucks and that seemed like a really cool way to move stuff around the world; I guess I know what those are, I really don't understand what these other two companies do.
-I would be in my 30's before I truly appreciated the wisdom of that decision.
-Sea Containers appreciated quickly and before I knew it I had enough money to buy a new pair of ski's, boots, poles and a parka; I loved the stock market, I was hooked for life.
-I had just made more money in a few days than I would make all month schlepping coffee.
+I would be in my 30s before I truly appreciated the wisdom of that decision.
+I invested $100 in Sea Containers stock and watched it daily as it appreciated much quicker than I expected.
+After about a week, Mr. Lasher recommended that I sell my shares, and before I knew it, I had enough money to buy a new pair of skis, boots, poles, and a parka.
+My penny stock appreciated to almost $3/share.
+I loved the stock market and was hooked for life.
+I had just made more money in a few days than I would all month by schlepping coffee.
 The stock market was undoubtedly the greatest place on earth to make money.

 The next stage